 Common Headaches And Migraines | How A Neuro-Optometrist Can Help

 Pinpointing the cause of a headache can be difficult because headaches are a symptom of a multitude of conditions, rather than a disease itself.
 What many don’t know is that headaches can actually be rooted in visual dysfunction, especially following a traumatic brain injury (TBI) or stroke.
 And while migraines are a more severe form of headache, they too can be related to visual dysfunction.
-If you suffer from sporadic headaches or migraines, make an appointment with our doctors to rule out visual dysfunction as the cause or contributing factor.
+If you suffer from sporadic headaches or migraines, make an appointment with to rule out visual dysfunction as the cause or contributing factor.

 Common Headaches Vs. Migraines: What’s The Difference?